KundanTripathi/Genetic-Algorithm/README.md

 solve sup using mip minimization z;

 Metaheuristic takes more time hence reduced the problem to 6 chromosome length and used mutation and didn't use crossover to satisfy the constraints of demand.
-Instead used tornament selection to seect fittest gene for mutation with mutation probability cutt-off = 0.3.
+Instead used tournament selection to seect fittest gene for mutation with mutation probability cutt-off = 0.3.